 Lucy is stunned to learn her landlord has planted video cameras in her apartment and is uploading sensitive videos featuring her onto the Internet.
 Judge Kittleson is outraged when she finds details of her private life on the 'net, including photos of her and Jimmy.
 Helen recruits Ellenor to advise a witness when he announces plans to change his story, clearing his father of charges of murdering his mother.

+Unusually heavy-handed script from Kelley tries to manipulate the viewer's emotions.
 Helen brings felony murder charges against Gary Armbrust for lying to save his father.
 Rebecca takes a pro bono case defending an accused killer.
 She receives information from the prosecution calling the arresting officer's testimony into question.
 However Judge Swackheimer, who already ordered the outspoken defendant chained and gagged, feels that the information is irrelevant and deems it inadmissible.
 Bobby works to discover the cause behind a rash of deaths in a cosmetic surgery hospital.